Enhancing

 Increased customer satisfaction scores by 28%

-Improved liklihood to shop again scores by 25%
+Improved likelihood to shop again scores by 25%

-Improved liklihood to shop again scores by 25%
+Improved likelihood to shop again scores by 25%

 Reduced return costs by 12%